 Medical Equipment Repairer Salaries[About this section] [More salary/earnings info] [To Top]

 The median annual wage for medical equipment repairers is $49,910.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $31,280, and the highest 10 percent earned more than $81,850.

 The median annual wages for medical equipment repairers in the top industries in which they work are as follows:

 |Professional and commercial equipment and supplies merchant wholesalers||$50,520|

 Although medical equipment repairers usually work during the day, they are sometimes expected to be on call, including evenings and weekends.
 Most work full time, but some repairers have variable schedules.

-Employment of medical equipment repairers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.
-Employment growth will stem from both greater demand for healthcare services and the increasing types and complexity of the equipment these workers maintain and repair.
+Employment of medical equipment repairers is projected to grow 17 percent over the next ten years, much faster than the average for all occupations.

 About 7,700 openings for medical equipment repairers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire